IBM Cloud Docs

 3. If you currently administer your own email server, you can use the IBM Cloud SMTP endpoint, port, and credentials to send all your outgoing email through the Event Notifications SMTP configuration, without modifying your existing email clients and applications.

-4. To interact with the IBM Cloud Event Notifications SMTP interface using the command line, follow the example below:
+4. To interact with the IBM Cloud Event Notifications SMTP interface using the command line, see the following example

 openssl s_client -starttls smtp -connect {{smtp_endpoint}}:587